Nordic Seas

 The Nordic Seas are located north of Iceland and south of Svalbard.
 They have also been defined as the region located north of the Greenland-Scotland Ridge and south of the Fram Strait-Spitsbergen-Norway intersection.
 Known to connect the North Pacific and the North Atlantic waters, this region is also known as having some of the densest waters, creating the densest region found in the North Atlantic Deep Water.
 The deepest waters of the Arctic Ocean are connected to the worlds other oceans through Nordic Seas and Fram Strait.
 There are three seas within the Nordic Sea: Greenland Sea, Norwegian Sea, and Iceland Sea.
-The Nordic Seas only make up about 0.75% of the world's oceans.
+The Nordic Seas make up about 0.75% of the world's oceans.
 This region is known as having diverse features in such a small topographic area, such as the mid oceanic ridge systems.
 Some locations have shallow shelves, while others have deep slopes and basins.
 This region, because of the atmosphere-ocean transfer of energy and gases, has varying seasonal climate.
 During the winter, sea ice is formed in the western and northern regions of the Nordic Seas, whereas during the summer months, the majority of the region remains free of ice.